Sales Tax FAQ

-How do I register my tax-exempt status with Ntirety or change my taxation Nexus address?
+How do I register my tax-exempt or reseller status with Ntirety or change my taxation Nexus address?

-To register your tax-exempt status, please forward you state or federally issued certificate of tax exempt status to email@example.com.
+To register your tax-exempt or reseller status, please forward your state or federally issued certificate of tax exempt status to firstname.lastname@example.org.

 Can I use my address of incorporation as my taxation Nexus address?

 Yes, this is a perfectly reasonable taxation Nexus address; however, we recommend that you confirm this with your own legal counsel to ensure it is the right choice for your specific situation.

 How will taxes appear on my invoice?
 Will I receive a separate invoice for the sales taxes?

 The relevant sales taxes will be listed as individual line items for each applicable tax jurisdiction.
 These individual sales tax items are listed at the bottom of the invoice after the Sub-Total for the invoice.
 Please note that some service items may have different sales tax rates depending on the rules of each tax jurisdiction.
 If you have questions about specific tax rates, please contact your Account Manager.

 When will the application of sales tax start appearing on my invoices?

 The new sales tax system was implemented as of 1 March 2020.
 Any invoices generated on or after this date will have sales tax applied with the new system.